tfeuerbach/tfeuerbach/README.md

 # Hey! <img src="https://raw.githubusercontent.com/tfeuerbach/tfeuerbach/master/wave.gif" width="30px" height="30px" />

 My name is Thomas Feuerbach and I'm a data/software engineer.
 At work, I develop and maintain data pipelines along with the processes/tools for any manipulation and transformations done along the way.
 For fun I like to learn new technologies, experiement with small projects, play some video games, and ski.
-I love working in Linux w/ ZSH and Python and am learning Elixir and C++ for fun w/ Unreal Engine.
+I love working in Ubuntu w/ ZSH and Python and am learning Elixir and C++ for fun w/ Unreal Engine.

 ## 🔧 Technologies & Tools I Work With